For me, there is something so special about this dish as it marks the beginning of Autumn by celebrating the season’s bounty.

 Every year I find myself eagerly looking forward to the arrival of Fall and its seasonal produce: from an amazing variety of squashes including the sweet and tender butternut squash, to fruit like persimmons, quince, and pomegranate, and above all the extraordinarily flavorful Persian golden plums, known as Aloo Zard.
 These plums are golden in color and have a unique tart flavor which wins the hearts of all Iranians.

 This dish celebrates Autumn in style and when you think about it what’s not to love about the range of flavors!
 Chicken is patiently simmered alongside brightly colored butternut squash and the Persian golden plums.
 The broth is all about simplicity and yet offers a mouthwatering combination of tart lime juice balanced with a touch of sugar, finished off with a splash of bloomed saffron for good measure!

-This year on October 2nd, the 196th day of the Persian calendar, Iranians cerebrated Mehregan festival, an ancient Zoroastrian and Persian festival of Autumn.
+This year on October 2nd, the 196th day of the Persian calendar, Iranians celebrated Mehregan festival, an ancient Zoroastrian and Persian Festival of Autumn.

 Think of the Mehregan celebration much like the Thanksgiving celebration in the US.
 It is a time to rejoice and offer gratitude for abundance, friendships, food and time spent with family and loved ones.

 Khoresh Kadu Halvaee

 - 5 tablespoons ghee or olive oil, divided